Yidaotus/Homepage/src/content/contentBlocks/mds/index.md

 # I'm Daniel

-29 years old living and working in Düsseldorf as a FullStack / Salesforce Software Engineer.
+30 years old living and working in Düsseldorf as an independent FullStack and Salesforce Software Developer.
+Programming and tinkering since I can remember, always trying to learn something new.
 Rust fan, music enthusiast and polyglot.